 In real estate, time and hope are not strategies.
 Selling technique matters.

-If you missed it, my last real estate blog post, “The End of Real Estate” was about a class-action lawsuit that could decimate the MLS and change the way Realtors across America sell homes.
-I received hundreds of comments and questions.
-You can read it here.
+By the way, if you are interested in how the real estate industry may soon be turned upside down, check out my blog “The End of Real Estate.”
+It’s about a class-action lawsuit that could decimate the MLS and change the way Realtors across America sell homes.